sbnarra/bckupr/docs/markdown/notifications.md

 # Notifications

-Notifications can be enabled using [Shoutrrr](https://containrrr.dev/shoutrrr).
+Notifications can be enabled via bckuprs [Shoutrrr](https://containrrr.dev/shoutrrr) intergration.

 ## Configuration

-The above option is required to configure notifications, see the [shoutrrr documentation](https://containrrr.dev/shoutrrr/latest/services/overview/) on how to configure your services.
+Set the option below to configure notifications, see the [shoutrrr documentation](https://containrrr.dev/shoutrrr/latest/services/overview/) on how to configure your services.

 |Env|Flag|Description|Default|
 |-|-|-|-|